-Public realm improvements that achieve a more equal balance between vehicles and pedestrians would allow the carriageway to be narrowed, establish wider pavements and larger public spaces.
-Improvements could also help to define the centre of what can feels like a drawn-out high street.
+Public realm improvements that achieve a more equal balance between vehicles and pedestrians would allow the carriageway to be narrowed, establish wider pavements and larger public spaces with opportunities for new green landscape features.
+Improvements could also help to define the centre of a drawnout high street.
 Improvements should focus on the area from the river, including a new pedestrian footbridge on the northern side, and Station Road, taking advantage of the spaces where buildings are set back from the road.
+Additional improvements that would improve the appearance of the centre could also include a building frontage painting/improvements